macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Blink: Notes flash between visible and invisible.

+RandomVanish: Unknown function.

 These two aren't part of StepMania's default, but some custom themes implement them:

 Sudden+: Cover the bottom half of the notefield with a window or image that can be adjusted with EffectUp or EffectDown.

 Hidden+: Cover the top half of the notefield (where the receptors are) with a window that can be adjusted with EffectUp or EffectDown.

+StealthPastReceptors: Exactly what it says on the tin (5.1 only)

 ## Turn